 Currently, two railway companies are providing service to Machu Picchu, with daily departures from the different stations along the way.

 Machu Picchu from Cusco Train Companies

-There are 04 stations from where you can embark on your train trip to Machu Picchu:
+There are four stations from which you can embark on your train trip to Machu Picchu:

-During the rainy season (January – May), all trains leave the Ollantaytambo station and return to the same station, except the Belmond Hiram Bingham train that returns to the Rio Sagrado hotel.
-And also, during this season, the train companies set up the bimodal service, that is, they transport tourists by bus and pick them up at the stations, arriving at the center of the city of Cusco.
+During the rainy season (January–May), all trains leave the Ollantaytambo station and return to the same station, except the Belmond Hiram Bingham train that returns to the Rio Sagrado hotel.
+Also, during this season, the train companies set up the bimodal service, that is, they transport tourists by bus and pick them up at the stations, arriving at the center of the city of Cusco.

 The option of traveling to Machu Picchu by train in a single day is a bit long and tiring.
 The other option is to travel by train in the afternoon after a tour such as the Sacred Valley or the Maras Moray Salt Mines.

 In Aguas Calientes, there is only one return station; boarding a train will not be difficult.

 This type of bicycle trip is made for lovers of adventure and adrenaline—those who want to combine the journey by bus, bicycle, train, and walking.
 Here, you can also do more extreme adventure sports, such as river rafting on the Urubamba River and zip-lining with local companies in Santa María and Santa Teresa.

 Do not think you can bicycle from Cusco to Machu Picchu because this option does not exist.
 You can hire a tour with a travel operator and travel part of the journey by bicycle through the tourist route known as the Inca Jungle.